 Be conservative with your predictions but also include stretch goals to keep your recruiters motivated during periods where things pick up.
 Rethinking your KPIs in the context of a Covid-friendly commission scheme will be a great way to be realistic about the future.

 Think about strategic hiring

-If you’ve had to make redundancies due to the pandemic, hiring new recruiters won’t be happening in 2021, but what about hiring in other areas of the business that will strengthen the recruitment team you have now?
+If you’ve had to make redundancies due to the pandemic, hiring new recruiters might still not be an option in 2022, but what about hiring in other areas of the business that will strengthen the recruitment team you have now?

 For example, could you hire a highly-skilled marketer to handle job ad promotion and company branding to get your name out there?
 Someone who will create a constant flow of leads for your recruiters to work so they don’t need to waste time hunting for them.